IsaacLeimgruber/cgx-project/README.md

 The grid class was modified to render GL_PATCHES instead of GL_ELEMENTS, the vertices are now indexed in squares instead of triangles and in counter clockwise order.
 That is, bottom left is vertex 0, bottom right 1, top right 2, top left 3.

-**Dont forget that you can toggle the wireframe rendering mode by using the F key !**

 ### 5.1 Tesselation Control Shader
 The control shader receives patches of 4 vertices and specifies the outer and inner levels of tesselation.